-- If you hunt birds, you may have some additional issues with depth perception with mono vision lenses.
+- If you hunt birds, you may have some additional issues with depth perception with monovision lenses.
 Talk to your eye doctor to see if there is a way to work through this when hunting birds possibly with another set of contacts specifically to help with this problem.
 However, if you are making a change in your lens correction, it takes a good week to get your brain to adjust so you need to consider that before you change up your correction to hunt birds.
-I am the first to admit that I have a real problem when hunting doves, ducks, and quail because of the problem with depth perception.
+I have improved wing shooting since I stopped wearing monovision contacts when hunting.
+I wear my distance lenses in both eyes and the depth perception issue is not as much an issue.

 - When getting ready to hunt, avoid the eye area as much as possible with sunscreen, moisturizers, or anything that can migrate onto your lenses and cloud your vision.
 It is near impossible to change out your lenses while in a deer stand or turkey blind!